cuongkane/blog/posts/2024/06/write_valuable_tests.md

 There are some frameworks that already support us with flushing data after each test.
 For example, it is `django.test.TestCase` in Django.

-14. Set response to the message assertion
+14. Using API response as a message assertion

 This one is another tip to quickly know the error of Rest API testing.
 For example: